slider23/kohana-assets/README.md

   - Multiple source files into a single asset
   - Easy extensibility

-## Install, config, & usage
+### Get

-Pull the repository into `MODPATH/assets/` and enable the module in your `bootstrap.php`, then have a look at the user guide.
+Pull the repository into `MODPATH/assets/`, enable the module in your `bootstrap.php`, and have a look at the user guide.